pedrozadotdev/pocketblocks/docs/install.md

 - Run `./pocketblocks serve`;
 - Access the [PocketBase Admin Panel](http://localhost:8090/_) and create the admin user.

-{% hint style="info" %}
-PocketBlocks uses Openblocks as frontend.
-The `pb_public` dir is already setup but you can use `pbl_public` dir and all files from that directory will be served at http://localhost:8090/pbl/ path.
-{% endhint %}

 ### Docker

 - Get the [docker-compose.yml](https://raw.githubusercontent.com/internoapp/pocketblocks/main/docker-compose.yml) file;